mousecpn/FERNet-Pytorch/README.md

 [This is the unofficial implementation of Dual Refinement Underwater Object Detection Network](https://link.springer.com/chapter/10.1007/978-3-030-58565-5_17) (ECCV2020).

+### 2022/04/15 Update

+1. Compatible with the current version of MMDetection.
+2. Borrow code from Cascade-RPN (Adaptive Conv) to implement the refinement stage.
+In detail, we use one share Adaptive Conv and two separate cls conv and reg conv to obtain the final class prediction and bbox.
+3. The performance of FERNet300 can surpass the SSD300.

 ### SETUP

 This implementation is based on [mmdetection](https://github.com/open-mmlab/mmdetection).